hshin111/hshin111.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Student of Statistics at the <a href='https://stat.ufl.edu/'>University of Florida </a>
+Student of Statistics at the <a href='https://stat.ufl.edu/'> University of Florida </a>

 profile:
   align: right